Sustainable tourism of MallorcAlpina, sustainability, circular tourism and corporate social responsability in Mallorca (Balearic Islands)

-MallorcAlpina wants to leave the Balearics better than we found them, through our sustainable plan which includes caring for the islands wildlife and the people, all together with the best customer service that we can provide, offering beautiful experiences in contact with the nature.
+MallorcAlpina aims to leave the Balearics better than we found them, through our sustainable plan which includes caring for the island’s wildlife and the people, together with the best customer service that we can provide, offering beautiful experiences in contact with the nature.

 What does sustainable means?

-This refers to practises or activities where human needs are covered as well as we preserve the natural resources
+This refers to practices or activities where human needs are met whilst we preserve or enhance our natural resources.

-Vacations and one-day activities with our dear guests, drive our commitment to care for the islands, wildlife, and people.
+Trips and one-day activities with our valued guests, drive our commitment to care for the wildlife, Balearic Islands and their people.

 How do we do it?